timmaki/GAM/CreatingClientSecretsFile.md

 # Creating the client\_secrets.json and oauth2service.json files for GAM
 To use GAM, you need to create your own client\_secrets.json and oauth2service.json files.
 These give you your own personal quota of API requests.

-See these [YouTube videos](https://goo.gl/slo06E) for a demonstration of the process: https://goo.gl/slo06E
+See these [YouTube videos](https://goo.gl/slo06E) for a demonstration of the process of creating the credentials and authorizing the required API scopes.

 # Steps